FAQ: Frequently Asked Questions

 Should I soak my beans overnight before cooking?

 There are many thoughts and no one perfect way to make beans.
 Soaking the beans will speed up the cooking but you have to wait to do it so how much time are you really saving?
 We often soak in the morning and cook the beans in the afternoon for dinner but we also just cook the beans and wait for them to be done.
 Most employees here start as avid soakers and end up just cooking without soaking.
-We feel a key step is to allow the beans to really come to a full boil for about 10 minutes.
+We feel a key step is to allow the beans to really come to a full boil for 10 to 15 minutes.
 Then reduce to a gentle simmer and cook until tender.
-See our Cooking page for tips, a video, and our master bean recipe.
+See our Cooking page for tips and our master bean recipe.

-What’s the best bean for Pasta Fazool (Pasta e Fagioli)?
+What’s the best bean for Pasta Fagioli?

 Tarbais is the classic but we have grown Tarbais seed (from Tarbes, France) here in California.
 We are marketing the beans as Cassoulet out of respect for the terroir of the French Tarbais bean.
 We also like using Royal Coronas and many like Flageolet.